 - Enter Mobile Technology: Before hiring managers could get used to social recruitment, the world of recruitment has received another massive transformative boost in the form of mobile technology.
 The use of mobile apps is set to revolutionize the practice of recruitment.

 What we are staring at is a ‘Mobile App Recruitment’ revolution.
-Recruiting agencies and companies that have kept pace with the latest developments in technology and adopted what suits their needs and requirements best, are way ahead in reaching out to potential qualified candidates as compared to their competitors.
+Recruiting agencies and companies that have kept pace with the latest developments in technology and adopted what suits their needs and requirements best, are way ahead in reaching out to potentially qualified candidates as compared to their competitors.

 But, as is the case with any technology, there are always doubts in the mind of users about the potential deliverables of a particular tech solution.
 Questions like ‘why should I use it’, ‘what if I use it wrong’, and ‘what if it involves a steep learning curve’ act as barriers to seamless adoption.